CIBC-Internal/python/Doc/library/re.rst

       >>> m.group(0)
       'egg'

+   .. versionchanged:: 3.5
+      Added support for group references of fixed length.

 ``(?<!...)``
    Matches if the current position in the string is not preceded by a match for ``...``.
 This is called a :dfn:`negative lookbehind assertion`.
 Similar to